Qualities, challenges and future of genetic algorithms: a literature review: Evolving good solutions in complex environments

 \subsubsection{Exploring large search spaces}

-In a stark contrast with exhaustive, enumeration or random search-based methods, GAs are suitable to solving sparse problems.
-That is, problems for which the number of good solutions is sparse with respect to the search space size (\cite{whitley1994genetic}, \cite{maulik2000genetic}).
-GAs evolve a multitude of strings over many regions simultaneously.
-By their ability of combining strings containing good partial solutions, GAs focus their attention on the most promising locations of the search space (\cite{holland1992genetic}).
-In the binary representation approach, the schemas (building blocks) of the solutions are implicitly evaluated by partitioning the search space into a number of hyper-planes (\cite{holland1975adaptation}).
+In a stark contrast with exhaustive, enumeration or random search-based methods, GAs are suitable to solving \textit{sparse problems}.
+That is, problems for which the number of good solutions is very small with respect to the search space size (\cite{whitley1994genetic}, \cite{maulik2000genetic}).
+GAs evolve a multitude of genotype sequences over many regions simultaneously.
+By their ability of combining sequences containing good partial solutions, GAs quickly focus their attention on the most promising locations of the search space (\cite{holland1992genetic}).
+Recall our analogy on the population of hikers acting collaboratively.
+The GA places a population of points in the fitness landscape, and simulates a collective, decentralised search in this landscape.
+Having collaboration between hikers contributes to improve efficiency, mutations bring diversity, and the population features allow to simultaneously explore different high fitness regions of the fitness landscape, that correspond to good solution points in the search space.